robinsonb5/DeMiSTify/templates/atlas_cyc/README.md

 ### STATUS

+* VGA version only at the moment.
-* HDMI video outputs special resolution so will not work on all monitors.
+* ~~HDMI video outputs special resolution so will not work on all monitors.~~